Perry Florio

+Personal life

+Florio is married, has two children, and three siblings.
+Both of his parents are deceased.

 Career

 Florio played the 1986 and 1987 seasons for the Providence College Friars, leading the team in penalty minutes both years.
 Following the 1986 season, Florio was named to the United States men's national junior ice hockey team for the World Junior Championships.

 Florio transferred to Northern Michigan University, where he played ten games in his senior year in 1989.

 He started his pro career in the 1989-90 season for the Knoxville Cherokees of the East Coast Hockey League before going to the Johnstown Chiefs the next season.
 Save for a three-game stint with the Hershey Bears of the American Hockey League in 1992, he played the rest of his professional career in Johnstown, retiring after the 1995 season; he served as the team's captain, and was named to the franchise's 20th Anniversary Team.
 At the time of his retirement, he was the all-time ECHL leader in games played.
 He was further honored by being named to the ECHL's all-time 10th Anniversary Team in 1997.

-Florio also played in Roller Hockey International for the Philadelphia Bulldogs in 1994 and 1995; he played in the RHI All-Star Game in 1994.
+Florio also played in Roller Hockey International for the Philadelphia Bulldogs in 1994 and 1995; he played in the RHI All-Star Game in 1994 where he was named the game's MVP.